keltonhalbert/NFDRS4/README.md

 Run ```nmake```<br><br>

 ## Build NFDRS4 from Visual Studio 2022
+### ***NOTE:*** This information may not be up to date, as VSCode/Studio builds have not been tested in the current state of the fork/refactor.
+The legacy instructions have been left alone, but may not be valid.
 In Visual Studio 2022, open the NFDRS4 folder and NFDRS4 will load as a CMake project<br>
 Select Project - CMake Settings for NFDRS4<br>
 Create a Configuration for x64-Release<br>
 Save the settings, Cmake will run
-Populate the entry in CMakeSettings.json for CONFIG4CPP_DIR
+~~Populate the entry in CMakeSettings.json for CONFIG4CPP_DIR
 	(should be <repo location>/NFDRS4/extern/config4cpp/include where <repo location> is the Drive and folder where the NFDRS4 repository is located) e.g. D:/Repos/NFDRS4/extern/config4cpp/include Populate the entry in CmakeSettings.json for CONFIG4CPP_LIB (should be <repo location>/NFDRS4/extern/config4cpp/lib/config4cpp.lib)
 	e.g. D:/Repos/NFDRS4/extern/config4cpp/lib/config4cpp.lib
-Save CMakeSettings.json, CMake will run and there should be no errors
+Save CMakeSettings.json, CMake will run and there should be no errors~~

 Select Build - Build All
 Select Build - Install NFDRS4